graphql/graphql.github.io/site/docs/Tutorial-ExpressGraphQL.md

 next: /graphql-js/graphql-clients/
 ---

-The simplest way to run an GraphQL API server is to use Express, a popular web application framework for Node.js. (link to https://expressjs.com/).
+The simplest way to run an GraphQL API server is to use [Express](https://expressjs.com), a popular web application framework for Node.js.
 You will need to install two additional dependencies:

 ```bash
 npm install express express-graphql --save